 This new normal also offers new opportunities, namely, flexibility, especially for entities who lease office spaces and other professional work spaces.
 These hybrid offices are going to require open space, movable furniture, operable walls, and other modular systems to make adaptability easy and inexpensive, especially for tenant changeovers.
 However, this also means that, once your building’s security, climate infrastructure and hybrid layouts are completed, creating new layouts for new tenants will be easy, quick and inexpensive, because now your building is designed to adapt.

 We’re also seeing a huge uptick in complementary businesses sharing the same office suites or buildings.
-This, is perhaps the most attractive change for property owners and managers.
+This is perhaps the most attractive change for property owners and managers.
 These flexibly-made, flexibly-used spaces allow owners to attract a wider variety of tenants, and sometimes more than one tenant per space, meaning less risk of vacancy.

 So, you see, it’s not quite as simple as thumbs-up, thumbs-down for whether or not office buildings are here to stay.
 Hybrid work culture poses just as much opportunity as risk for businesses and commercial real estate investors alike.
 It’s all about finding the right creative strategies for expanding your venture to allow for the flexibility needed and change coming in the professional sector.
+Future commercial builds need to take this into account if you want your portfolio to keep improving, but they’re still viable and can grow a business if done right.

 If you’re in the market for an office space, or looking to lease a new workplace location, you should partner with a comprehensive real estate development firm with office properties in their portfolio.
 There’s nothing better during a period of change and uncertainty than knowing you’ve got 360° coverage at each step.